josepmdc/.dotfiles/README.md

 2. [Adding new files](#adding_files)
 3. [Dependencies](#dependencies)

-#### This dotfiles are based on Manjaro, but they will probably work on any Arch based distro, and most things on any distro.
+#### This dotfiles are based on Arch, but they will probably work on any Arch based distro, and most things on any distro.

 ## Screenshots